 Bandwidth, latency, jitter packet losses of the network

 Corrupted video download

-Using HeadSpin’s platform video mean opinion score (MOS) and network performance capture, developers and QA teams can resolve issues and improve mobile video viewing experience, which ultimately leads to delighted customers.
+Using HeadSpin’s platform video mean opinion score (MOS score) and network performance capture, developers and QA teams can resolve issues and improve mobile video viewing experience, which ultimately leads to delighted customers.

-1. Which key performance indicators (KPIs) for video are measured during the stream test?
+1. What are the key performance indicators (KPIs) assessed when conducting a video stream test?

 2. What is web real-time communication (WebRTC)?

 Ans: Web real-time communication (WebRTC) is an open-source project that enables real-time voice, text, and video communications between web browsers and devices.